Yerdaulet-zh/Artificial-Intelligence/Optical Character Recognition/captcha/README.md

 Captcha Dataset contains more than 113,000 colorful 5-character images.

-You can download the entire dataset using the link: https://www.kaggle.com/datasets/parsasam/captcha-dataset
+The entire dataset is available at the link: https://www.kaggle.com/datasets/parsasam/captcha-dataset